 mTOR activity has been linked to differences in lifespan and other important effects.
 Read on to learn what mTOR is, what it does, and how it can be influenced by your diet & lifestyle.

-mTOR forms two functional complexes, C1 and C2.
-The C1 complex is more significant in health and disease. mTOR responds to signals from nutrients, growth factors, and cellular energy status and controls cell growth and proliferation based on this (by regulating protein synthesis).
+mTOR is a protein that responds to signals from nutrients, growth factors, and cellular energy status and controls cell growth and proliferation based on this (by regulating protein synthesis).

-In more simple English, whenever we have lots of nutrition (mainly protein) and calories we essentially tell the body that plentiful times are here.
-We are ready to kick some ass and hunt some animal.
-Our cells increase their working capacity and ATP production is increased.
-Cells increase division and we are primed for growth and repair. mTOR is the protein that senses this and puts ‘the pedal to the metal’.
+In more simple English, whenever we have lots of nutrition (mainly protein) and calories, we essentially tell the body that plentiful times are here. mTOR is the protein that “senses” this, and signals our cells to increase their working capacity and ATP (energy) production.
+Cells also divide and reproduce faster, which primes the body for rapid growth and repair.

-However, in times of any stress such as reduced caloric or nutrient intake, mTOR is inhibited (R) .
+However, in times of stress such as reduced caloric or nutrient intake, mTOR activity decreases (is inhibited) .

 It’s important to realize that mTOR can increase performance and we shouldn’t view it as either good or bad.
 It more like depends.

 mTOR is one of those things that’s good to have cycled.
-Sometimes we want to increase it to grow muscle and improve certain aspects of cognition, while the rest of the time want to have low levels to increase longevity, decrease cancer risk and decrease inflammation.
+Sometimes we want to increase it to grow muscle and improve certain aspects of cognition, while the rest of the time want to have low levels to increase longevity, decrease cancer risk, and reduce inflammation.